Transport for Wales to shake-up train timetables

 - Published

-Timetables for Transport for Wales (TfW) services will be reviewed over the summer and some planned improvements will be postponed, its chief executive has said.

-James Price was grilled by MPs at a Commons committee on Wednesday.
+Timetables of all trains run by Transport by Wales are to examined after "massive" changes to travel patterns in the aftermath of Covid.

-He said that running an old timetable "just isn't working" with people working from home and commuting at weekends after the pandemic.
+TfW chief executive James Price told MPs that running old timetables "just isn't working" with people working from home and commuting at weekends.

 Mr Price played down the possibility it could mean fewer services.

-Meanwhile he admitted to the committee that the Marches line, which runs between north and south Wales, had performed "incredibly badly", although he said it was the only profitable route TfW has.
+Welsh Conservative Senedd leader Andrew RT Davies said many users "will be concerned that a timetable change will ultimately lead to fewer services".

-MPs challenged Mr Price over poor services and disruption connected to work on the south Wales Metro.
+MPs challenged Mr Price over poor services and disruption from the south Wales Metro work at a hearing of the Welsh Affairs Select Committee on Wednesday.

 One said constituents had been given "final warnings" by employers because they were regularly late for work.

-Mr Price told the Welsh Affairs Select Committee of the House of Commons there would be an announcement due later on Wednesday on "what we are doing on our services".

-Ben Lake, Plaid Cymru MP for Ceredigion, asked him if he was confident a plan for hourly services between Aberystwyth and Shrewsbury by March 2024 could be achieved.
+Passengers have not returned in the numbers that previously used buses and trains since the worst of the pandemic passed.

+The phenomena has meant the Welsh government has had to find extra money for the bus sector to try to maintain services.

-He said some of the future plans - because of the availability of trains and the "capability" of Network Rail - the UK government body that operates and maintains most of Wales' track - "are going to have to be postponed.
+The chief executive told the Commons committee that some future plans - because of the availability of trains and the "capability" of Network Rail - "are going to have to be postponed.
 Not all of them but some of them".

-"Whilst we go through the summer, what we are going to do is review all of our timetables in the light of Covid," he said.
+"Whilst we go through the summer, what we are going to do is review all of our timetables," he said.

 "What we've seen is a massive change in travel pattern as a consequence of Covid.

-"Running a timetable that was designed probably 10-years ago when no-one thought working from home was going to be a thing, when no-one thought working from home was going to be a thing, when no-one thought a big commute at the weekend is going to be a thing, just isn't working.
+"Running a timetable that was designed probably 10-years ago when no-one thought working from home was going to be a thing, when no-one thought a big commute at the weekend is going to be a thing, just isn't working.

 "We've seen our pinch points completely moved.
 So we're reviewing all of that."